OCA/social/mass_mailing_custom_unsubscribe/README.rst

 #.
 Create / edit / remove / sort as usual.
 #.
 If *Details required* is enabled, they will have to fill a text area to
    continue.

+For having discrete unsubscriptions from other recipients than the mailing lists, you need to add a glue module that adds 2 fields in the associated
+model:

+- `opt_out`.
+- Either `email` or `email_from`.

+See `mass_mailing_custom_unsubscribe_event` for an example.

 Usage
 =====